Have you heard of Microsoft Sway? If you haven’t, there’s a good chance your users don’t know about it either.

 Indicators of Compromise

-Avanan clients targeted in the Sway attack received the same message from multiple low-traffic, low-reputation senders.
-Because the hackers are using multiple senders and domains in this attack, blacklisting them won’t work.
+Avanan clients targeted in the Microsoft Sway attack received the same message from multiple low-traffic, low-reputation senders.
+Because the hackers are using multiple senders and domains in this attack, Block Listing them won’t work.

-Instead, we’ve seen many clients blacklist sway.office.com in their web filters.
-Unless your organization actively uses Sway, you should consider blocking Sway links.
+Instead, we’ve seen many clients Block List sway.office.com in their web filters.
+Unless your organization actively uses Microsoft Sway, you should consider blocking Sway links.

 Using Microsoft Services to Phish Microsoft

-Instead of sending potential victims to a compromised website that might be blocked by browsers and blacklists, the URL in this attack goes to sway.office.com.
+Instead of sending potential victims to a compromised website that might be blocked by browsers and Block Lists, the URL in this attack goes to sway.office.com.
 Because the phishing page is hosted on Microsoft, it will always be considered 100% safe.

 Microsoft, your users, your desktop antivirus, your browsers, and your DNS filters can’t stop this attack.
 Avanan identified the Sway attack using link analysis and sender reputation checks.
 Because Avanan deploys within Office 365, our algorithm catches attacks that Microsoft misses, like this one, before they hit the inbox.